Club Welfare

 Being a running leader means that I have been able to see many beginners join the Club (often slightly nervous and uncertain as to why they are there!) and progress into enthusiastic and competent runners.
 I joined SMM as a complete novice and the opportunity to run with dedicated, passionate runners inspired me to take on a running leader role so that I, too, could encourage others to join this wonderful little community.

-Paul Phillips – Club Captain and Coach
+Paul Phillips – Coach

 As well as my role as the club captain and the coach I have done several safeguarding and welfare courses as part of my coaching role and also my non running club activities.
 Although it is not my direct role I am more than happy for people to approach me with any questions and I will be discreet and signpost you in the right direction.